willduff/mixedreality-enthusiast-guide/docs/set-up-questions.md

 You can re-run the learning experience by following the [re-run steps](learn-mixed-reality.md#how-do-i-re-run-the-learning-experience).

-## My controllers aren't showing in my Windows Mixed Reality Home.
+## My controllers aren't showing in my Windows Mixed Reality home.

 Make sure your controllers have full batteries and that they are paired correctly using Bluetooth.
 Try powering the controllers off and on using the Windows Button.
 If you still cannot see your controllers, try in-pairing and re-pairing each controller in the Settings menu under **Devices > Bluetooth**.

-## The floor of my Windows Mixed Reality Home doesn't appear to be at the correct height, or it is slanted.
+## The floor of my Windows Mixed Reality home doesn't appear to be at the correct height, or it is slanted.

 Select **Start > Room Adjustment** which will launch once you place the app in the world, to make changes while wearing your headset.
 In this app, you will be directed to use the touch pad (motion controller) or direction pad (gamepad) to adjust the floor height.
-When the floor feels correct, use the Windows button to exit back to your Home.
+When the floor feels correct, use the Windows button to exit back to your home.

 ## My headset has stopped tracking.